2019 MBN TOURNAMENT RULES For any/all tournaments

 - A minimum boat length of 15 feet is required to compete.
 No pontoon boats allowed.
-A functioning livewell that will hold and keep alive eight (8) bass is required.
+A functioning livewell that will hold and keep alive five (5) bass is required.
 If there are no operating livewells in the boat, the team will not be allowed to fish that tournament.

 - Only artificial lures will be allowed, with the exception of retail pork used as a trailer.
 Nets are allowed.
 There is no limit to the amount of rods being allowed in the boat.
 Only one rod will be allowed to be used at a time, which means no form of trolling.
 Keeping a pork trailer wet by allowing it to be just under the surface is allowed.
 Alabama Rigs are not allowed on Massachusetts waters.

-Membership Requirements: There are no membership requirements, but if the team that wins the points title and has qualified for the Classic Team Fishoff, where the winner of that tournament goes on to The Classic, then both members of that team must be a member of B.A.S.S. before the first tournament.
+Membership Requirements: There are no membership requirements, but if the team that wins the MBN Classic Team Tournament of Champions (Team TOC) and has qualified for the Classic Team Championship, where the winner of that tournament goes on to The Classic, then both members of that team must be a member of B.A.S.S. before the first tournament.
 Joining B.A.S.S. is easy, just go to www.bassmaster.com – it cost just $25.
-If you have no desire to fish in the World Series of Bass Fishing: The BassMasters Classic, then you don’t need to join.
-Remember, once the day of the first tournament arrives and you are not a member of B.A.S.S., you can still fish for the purses, but not be able to go on to the Classic Team Fishoff – even if you win the TOC.
+If you have no desire to fish in the World Series of Bass Fishing: The BassMasters Classic, then you do not need to join.
+Remember, once the day of the first tournament arrives and you are not a member of B.A.S.S., you can still fish for the purses, but not be able to go on to the Classic Team Championship – even if you win the Team TOC.

 - ALL PRE-REGISTRATIONS MUST BE RECEIVED BY NO LATER THAN THE TUESDAY BEFORE THE TOURNAMENT.
 No Exceptions.
 CREDIT CARDS MUST BE PROCESSED BEFORE RAY’S OFFICE CLOSES AT 5 P.M.
 DAILY.
 REFUNDS MUST BE REQUESTED BY NO LATER THAN 5 p.m.
 THE TUESDAY BEFORE THE EVENT.
-THE APPLICATION WILL BE FILLED OUT BY RAY’S STAFF AND THE TEAM WILL SIGN THE MORNING OF THE TOURNAMENT.
+THE APPLICATION WILL BE FILLED OUT AND THE TEAM WILL SIGN THE MORNING OF THE TOURNAMENT

-Payouts: $10 per team will be subtracted from the entry fee.
-This money will be kept and given to the winner of the TOC to offset the expense to attend The Classic Team Championship.
-This will leave $140 per team.
+Payouts: $20 per team will be subtracted from each entry fee.
+This money will be kept and given to the winner of the TOC to offset the expense to attend The Classic Team Championship AND $20 will be taken out as a mandatory Lunker Pool Fee.
+This will leave $160 per team to be paid out:

-Ties out-of-the-money: If two teams finish “out of the money” it may still be important to find the proper place- ment because the top 5 teams go to the TOC – with the winner of the TOC going to the Classic Team elimination round on a Southern lake.
-If one of the teams does not want to return to the water to fish for placement, then that team will accept the lower placement.
-Both teams would also have the option to decide placement by a coin toss.
+Ties out-of-the-money: If two teams finish “out of the money” it still is very important to find the proper place- ment because the top 5 teams go to the TOC – with the winner of the TOC going to the Classic Team elimination round (Championship) on a Southern lake.
+Therefore, weighing your largest alive fish is critical.
+If you do not present the largest fish to the weigh master and your weight ties with another team – the team that did weigh their largest fish would break the tie.

-Substitute: At one tournament only a team may substitute a co-angler.
-This substitute Co-Angler will not fish the TOC.
+Substitute: At one tournament only a team may substitute a Co-Angler.
+No substitute Co-Angler will fish the TOC.
 The original team will be the team members that qualify for the TOC.
 Nobody will be allowed to fish alone.

 - Points will be determined by finish: 1st Place = 200 points - 2nd place = 199 - 3rd = 198, etc.